The Ultimate Guide to Construction Reporting

 A diagram with boxes in a tree structure showing how the construction industry is made up of projects, that a part of capital programs, and part of a large portfolio

-In the construction industry, Project Owners have many capital projects.
+In the construction industry, project owners have many capital projects.
 These projects are part of programs, and ultimately the overall portfolio.

 Two construction project reports side by side, the left an old one and the right a new style dashboard report